wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 Applicable when [`wallarm_acl_export_enable`](#wallarm_acl_export_enable) is `on`.

-Sets interval in seconds for sending data to the Tarantool.
+Sets interval in seconds for sending dada on malicious requests from denylisted IPs to the Tarantool.

 !!! info
     This parameter is set inside the http block.